-- Middle Market and Small, Emerging, and Diverse Managers.
+- Middle Market and Small and Emerging Managers .
 Over the past 30 years, we have developed a market-leading, dedicated effort to investing in and alongside middle market and small and emerging managers, which we believe adds significant, differentiated value to our clients.
-In addition, we have invested with diverse managers for approximately 20 years, consistent with our firm's commitment to seeking the best possible competitive risk-adjusted investment returns for our clients.
-We believe diverse managers represent a compelling, yet undercapitalized investment opportunity in the alternatives universe.
-In the fourth quarter of 2022, we launched the GCM Grosvenor Elevate strategy ("Elevate") with a \$500 million anchor investment.
-Elevate is a natural extension of our existing platform and is focused on making catalytic seed investments in small, emerging, and diverse investor entrepreneurs to help build and scale their investment firms.
-As of December 31, 2022 December 31, 2023, we managed \$17.9 \$19.7 billion of AUM in small and emerging managers and \$13.1 \$15.7 billion of AUM in diverse managers. - Alternative Credit.
-We are a leader in alternative credit investing and our one firm one-firm approach to the asset class provides us with a competitive advantage.
+As of December 31, 2024, we managed \$19.9 billion of AUM in small and emerging managers. - Alternative Credit.
+We are a leader in alternative credit investing and our one-firm approach to the asset classes provides us with a competitive advantage in sourcing and making credit investments.
 Our activities cover the liquidity spectrum across structured credit, corporate credit, distressed, direct lending, and real assets.
-As of December 31, 2022 December 31, 2023, we managed \$11.9 \$13.2 billion of AUM in alternative credit strategies. - Opportunistic Investing.
-Our Strategic Investments Group combines our unparalleled deal sourcing platform with the flexibility of mandate to capture an evolving opportunity set opportunistically invest across asset classes, liquidity profiles, capital structures and geographies.
-We integrate this deal sourcing capability and flexible mandate with a seamless execution process that This differentiated approach has allowed our Strategic Investments Group to become one of the leading opportunistic investing platforms in the marketplace.
-Total AUM for our Strategic Investments Group is \$5.0 billion \$5.2 billion as of December 31, 2022 December 31, 2023. - ESG Sustainable and Impact Strategies Investing.
-We For over two decades, we have implemented ESG and Impact Sustainable Investing solutions for clients, for over two decades.
-We were early adopters of offering clients choice around the inclusion of Environmental, Social, Governance, Sustainable Investing themes, and/or Impact factors into their portfolio construction.
-We have been consistently committed to helping our clients achieve their ESG and/or Impact own objectives by designing solutions that meet our clients' varied goals, priorities, and risk tolerances.
-As Total Sustainable Investments AUM is \$26.3 billion as of December 31, 2022, we managed \$21.1 billion of AUM in ESG and Impact investments.
-December 31, 2023.
+Our platform also enables us to take a holistic approach to credit investing, both through managers and through credit co-investments and secondaries.
+As of December 31, 2024, we managed \$14.6 billion of AUM in alternative credit strategies. - Opportunistic Investing.
+We combine our unparalleled deal sourcing platform with flexibility of mandate to manage programs and products that opportunistically invest across multiple asset classes, liquidity profiles, capital structures and geographies. - Sustainable and Impact Investing.
+We implement Sustainable Investing solutions for clients, that are rooted in our clients' choice around the inclusion of Sustainable Investing themes, and/or Impact factors into their portfolio construction.
+We have been consistently focused on helping our clients achieve their own objectives by designing solutions that meet our clients' varied goals, priorities, and risk tolerances.
+Total Sustainable Investments AUM is \$27.8 billion as of December 31, 2024.